benlacey57/Python-YouTube-Downloader/README.md

 - Logging of key events with timestamps.
 - Can override the config with new defaults when required.
 - The script now includes a try-except block around the disk space check and configuration file operations to catch and handle errors gracefully.
+- Automatic Scheduling: The script can now be scheduled to run at regular intervals, automatically downloading new content from configured playlists or channels.
+- Configurable Auto-Download List: Users can specify playlists or channels in the config.json file for automatic downloading.

 ### Change Log
+#### v1.3.0
+- Added automatic scheduling functionality to periodically check and download new videos from specified playlists or channels.
+- Introduced a new auto_download configuration option to list URLs for automatic downloading.

 #### v1.2.0
 - Improved interactive console menus using `PyInquirer` for a more user-friendly experience.
 - Added color-coded console messages with `colorama` for better visibility of success and error messages.